Secret ballot: Singapore

+After the voting window ends, the opening slots for these boxes are also sealed, after which these boxes are being transported to the polling station's designated counting centre under police escort.
+These boxes then undergo accounting process to ensure these seals are intact and all the boxes are present before it can be opened to commence vote counting.
+After the election ended, every ballots and other official documents used for the election are placed in a new, separate box, before being transferred to a secure vault inside Supreme Court where it will be locked for up to six months under safe custody; Only a judge of the Supreme Court may have the discretion to open the sealed boxes for inspection, though it is to institute or maintain a prosecution or an application to invalidate an election.
+After six months, these boxes are transported to Tuas South Incineration Plant where these boxes are destroyed thereafter.

 United States

-Before the final years of the 19th century, partisan newspapers printed filled-out ballots which party workers distributed on election day so voters could drop them directly into the boxes.
+Before the final years of the 19th century, partisan newspapers printed filled-out ballots, which party workers distributed on election day so voters could drop them directly into the boxes.
 Individual states moved to secret ballots soon after the presidential election of 1884, finishing with Kentucky in 1891 when it quit using an oral ballot.

-Initially however, a state's new ballot did not necessarily have all four components of an "Australian ballot":
+Initially, however, a state's new ballot did not necessarily have all four components of an "Australian ballot":